 Boulomenos in Greek means to desire, and to have the means to FULFILL the desire.
 If Peter wanted to say that God only “wished” that all could be saved… he probably would have used the word Theléma.
 The difference here is akin to wanting a Reuben sandwich, and being able to get a Reuben sandwich (had to throw that in here hehe).

 One verse can’t change one’s mind, and it shouldn’t.
-It hardly makes a case, but this was the verse that cracked open the door for me to see God in a better way; the scriptures in a better way, and it gave me the confidence to call him Savior (for He is able and at the ready).
+It hardly makes a case, but this was the verse that cracked open the door for me to see God in a better way; the scriptures in a better way, and it gave me the confidence to call him Savior (for He is able and always ready to act in his saving grace).

 There have been many priests, since death prevented them from continuing in their holy office.
 Yet… since Jesus lives eternally, He has a permanent priesthood.
 He is able to fully save those who draw near to God through Him (for by his cross he shall pull all men unto him), since He always lives to rescue them.Hebrews 7:23-25, Paraphrased